exercism/problem-specifications/CONTRIBUTING.md

 A problem might be foregone for a number of reasons, typically because it's a bad exercise for the language.

-The `config.json` also has an optional `test_pattern` key.
-This is a regex that test filenames will match.
-If test files contain `/test/`, then this key can be deleted.
+Optional keys:
+* `test_pattern` - A (case sensitive) regex pattern that test filenames will match.
+It is used to determine which files will be visible on a problem's test-suite page on the exercism.io site.
+The default value used if this key is not present is `test` (note: this is case _insensitve_)
+* `ignore_pattern` - A (case insensitive) regex pattern that will cause files matching it to not be served to the student by `exercism fetch`.
+The default value used if this key is not present is `example`

 ### Track-Level Linting With Configlet